craws/OpenAtlas/sphinx/source/entity/stratigraphic_unit.rst

 Can be linked via tabs to
 -------------------------
-* :doc:`source` - when it is referenced there
+* :doc:`source` - link if a stratigraphic unit is referenced in a source
-* :doc:`event` - only for new events.
-For existing the location at the event itself can be edited.
+* :doc:`event` - you can link a stratigraphic subunit to a newly created event.
+It's not possible to link to existing events in this way; you can link a place to an existing event via the event's form though
 * :doc:`reference`
 * :doc:`artifact`
 * :doc:`human_remains`